safednn-nasa/DNN-Prophecy/README.md

 # ProphecyPlus
-This repository provides the tool for the approach published in:
+This repository provides the tool for the approach first published in:

 Property Inference for Deep Neural Networks.
 Authors: Divya Gopinath, Hayes Converse, Corina S. Pasareanu, Ankur Taly.